json420/degu/doc/degu.server.rst

         'client': ('127.0.0.1', 12345),
     }

+Your ``app.on_connect()`` will be called after a new TCP connection has been accepted, but before any HTTP requests have been handled via that TCP connection.

+It must return ``True`` when the connection should be accepted, or return ``False`` when the connection should be rejected.

 If your *app* has an ``on_connect`` attribute that is *not* callable, it must be ``None``.
 This allows you to disable the ``app.on_connect()`` handler in a subclass, for example:

 >>> class MyRGIAppSubclass(MyRGIApp):
 ...     on_connect = None
+...

 **Persistent per-connection session:**